MetaR-Languages/MetaR-Languages.github.io/MetaR/win/README.md

    Calling R.home() in the R console will return the installation path.
 See https://stat.ethz.ch/R-manual/R-devel/library/base/html/Rhome.html.

 3. Enable automatic reference re-resolution in the editor.
-For that, you need to enable the corresponding flag ("Automatically run reference resolve quick fixes") on the Editor page in the Project settings (menu MPS&gt;Settings...&gt;Editor&gt; General) as shown:
+For that, you need to enable the corresponding flag ("Automatically run reference resolve quick fixes") on the Editor page in the Project settings (menu File&gt;Settings...&gt;Editor&gt; General) as shown:

    ![QuickRef](../images/EnableQuickRefResolution.png){:height="90%" width="90%"}